catchorg/Catch2/docs/command-line.md

 > [Introduced](https://github.com/catchorg/Catch2/pull/2257) in Catch2 3.0.1.

-When `--shard-count <#number of shards>` is used, the tests to execute will be split evenly in to the given number of sets, identified by indicies starting at 0.
+When `--shard-count <#number of shards>` is used, the tests to execute will be split evenly in to the given number of sets, identified by indices starting at 0.
 The tests in the set given by `--shard-index <#shard index to run>` will be executed.
 The default shard count is `1`, and the default index to run is `0`.

-It is an error to specify a shard index greater than the number of shards.
+_It is an error to specify a shard index greater than the number of shards._

-This is useful when you want to split test execution across multiple processes, as is done with [Bazel test sharding](https://docs.bazel.build/versions/main/test-encyclopedia.html#test-sharding).
+Sharding is useful when you want to split test execution across multiple processes, as is done with the [Bazel test sharding](https://docs.bazel.build/versions/main/test-encyclopedia.html#test-sharding).

 <a id="no-tests-override"></a>
 ## Allow running the binary without tests